On Safari with Jungle Gene

 This guy above is a wart-hog, the preferred food of leopards.
 They like to live under the bungalow porches be- cause they know leopards are afraid of man - well, not all leopards.
 Craig told us two weeks before we got there a leopard killed a wart-hog under a porch and made a horrific sound.

 Our guides were very knowledgeable and had keen eyesight.
 We saw herds of animals as well as individuals in the grasses.
-We also saw other animals, in- cluding crocodiles, but we didn't get photos of all animals.
+We also saw other animals, including crocodiles, but we didn’t get photos of all animals.

-Above is the King of the beasts - the lion.
+Above is the King of the beasts – the lion.
 We also saw a female lion that looked wounded.
 Perhaps she was gored by a cape buffalo when she tried to kill it.
-At the left is a mon- key and her baby.
+Also there is a monkey and her baby.
 We saw many monkeys with their babies clinging to them.
+Above is an African elephant which can be distinguished from an Indian elephant by its large ears shaped like the African continent, and rounded back.
+Below, are giraffes.
+That dark colored giraffe is a male, the other a female.

 In addition to the day Kruger Park trips, we scheduled a sunset drive.
 We saw great herds of animals then.
-Below, we see one of the many herds of animals sometimes mixed with other herds - in this case zebras and bucks.
+Above, we see one of the many herds of animals sometimes mixed with other herds – in this case zebras and bucks.

 Did you know that there are five living species of rhino?
-The two African spe- cies are the White Rhinoceros and the Black Rhinoceros.
-The main difference between black and white rhinos is not their color - it’s the shape of their mouths.
+The two African species are the White Rhinoceros and the Black Rhinoceros.
+The main difference between black and white rhinos is not their color – it’s the shape of their mouths.
 White rhinos have broad flat lips for grazing on grass and black rhinos have long pointed lips for browsing on bushes.
-The name White Rhinoceros was actually a cor- ruption of the word wijd (wide in Afrikaans) because of their square lips.
+The name White Rhinoceros was actually a corruption of the word wijd (wide in Afrikaans) because of their square lips.
 These bad boys can weigh as much as 8,000 pounds and can live up to 35 years in the wild.
 Though rhinos are dangerous, the hippo is the most dangerous African animal.

-The hippo is extremely aggressive, un- predictable and unafraid of humans, upsetting boats sometimes without provocation and chomping the occu- pants with its huge canine teeth and sharp incisors.
+The hippo is extremely aggressive, un- predictable and unafraid of humans, upsetting boats sometimes without provocation and chomping the occupants with its huge canine teeth and sharp incisors.
 Most human deaths oc- cur when the victim gets between the hippo and deep water or between a mother and her calf.
-The hippo spends much of the day in the water but doesn’t eat until its on land in the eve- ning.
-The name hippopotamus literally means "river horse" from the Greek (hippos=horse and potamus=river).
+The hippo spends much of the day in the water but doesn’t eat until its on land in the evening.
+The name hippopotamus literally means “river horse” from the Greek (hippos=horse and potamus=river).

 Zebras are black or dark animals with white stripes and their bellies have a large white blotch.
 The stripes act as a camouflage mechanism.
 The vertical striping helps the zebra hide in grass.
 At first that seems silly considering that grass is neither white nor black, but it is supposed to be effective against the zebra's main predator, the lion, which is color blind.
 A zebra standing still in tall grass may not be noticed at all by a lion.
 Additionally, since zebras are herd animals, the stripes may help to con- fuse predators - a number of zebras standing or moving close together may appear as one large animal, making it more difficult for the lion to pick out any single zebra to attack.